Increasingly, physicians are graduating from medical school and

 important considerations for any physician considering an employment

-contract, with a particular focus on noncompete clauses.
+contract, with a particular focus on non-compete clauses.

 Red flags in physician employment contracting